serpapi/google-search-results-java/README.md

 [![Build Status](https://travis-ci.org/serpapi/google-search-results-java.svg?branch=master)](https://travis-ci.org/serpapi/google-search-results-java)

-This Java package enables to scrape and parse Google search results using [SerpApi](https://serpapi.com).
+This Java package enables to scrape and parse Google, Bing and Baidu search results using [SerpApi](https://serpapi.com).
 Feel free to fork this repository to add more backends.

 This project is an implementation of SerpApi in Java 7.
 This code depends on GSON for efficient JSON processing.